Skip to main content

 How to add folders to your website and place pages inside of them.

-Written by Jennifer Meyer
+Written by Meredith Owens

-When a visitor clicks the folder name from the page menu, the folder will expand to reveal a list of the pages included inside of it.
+When a visitor clicks the folder name from the page menu, the folder will expand to reveal a list of the pages included inside it.
 You can even include a subfolder that would be visible under the main folder (learn how).

 As an example, you might create a folder named "Community Documents" and insert pages for meeting minutes, financial reports, and governing documents inside of it.